 Introduction

 The World Health Organization (WHO) defines air pollution as a contamination by any chemical, physical or biological agent that changes the natural characteristics of the atmosphere, either indoors or outdoors.
-There is a large amount of air pollution sources, the most common categories being transportation vehicles (that use motors), industrial facilities and fires.
+There is a large amount of air pollution sources, the most common categories being transportation vehicles (that run on combustion motors), industrial facilities and fires.
 Key air pollutants that pose significant public health risks include particulate matter (PM), carbon monoxide, ozone, nitrogen dioxide, and sulfur dioxide.
 Data and studies provided by WHO show that 99% of the global population breathes contaminated air, based on the established guideline limits for each pollutant (World Health Organization, s.d.).

 Wildfires are a derivative of a fire that is uncontrolled and can take large proportions because they are usually situated in rural areas with difficult access.
 Historically, they could be a beneficial tool to certain natural landscapes by clearing the underbrush and allowing seed release for some species.
 However, climate change and anthropogenic influence contribute to extreme episodes and cause larger burned areas, which causes a major imbalance in the ecosystems and carbon storage (National Geographic, 2023).
 The proportions that a fire can take depend on the weather conditions, such as wind, high temperatures, lack of rainfall for a long period of time, topography, road access and available means (National Geographic, 2025).

-The WHO states that wildfires are increasing its frequency, severity and duration, bringing concerns to the health of those affected by its exposure.
+Wildfires are increasing its frequency, severity and duration, bringing concerns to the health of those affected by its exposure.
 The smoke is a mixture of hazardous air pollutants, like PM2.5, NO2 and Ozone (O3).
 Even though they are aggravated by meteorological extremes, like droughts, heat waves and high winds, wildfires can also be a source that impact the climate when they release large amounts of carbon dioxide (CO2) and other greenhouse gases into the atmosphere (World Health Organization, s.d.).
 The PM2.5 is produced both directly from combustion and through atmospheric chemical reactions, making it the main concern for public health, exceeding air quality standards – sometimes reaching over 500 µg/m3, when the standard values, established by the WHO, should be 0-10 µg/m3 for a very good air quality (De Sario, Katsouyanni, & Michelozzi, 2013) (QualAr, 2019).

-Meteorological extremes or extreme weather events are characterized by the World Meteorological Organization (WMO) as rare events “at a particular place and time of year, with unusual characteristics in terms of magnitude, location, timing, or extent” (World Meteorological Organization, s.d.).
+Meteorological extremes or extreme weather events are characterized as rare events “at a particular place and time of year, with unusual characteristics in terms of magnitude, location, timing, or extent” (World Meteorological Organization, s.d.).
 Climate change is one of the main reasons for the increase in the impacts of extremes events that take place, and wildfires are directly linked to that, in a sense that often occur alongside or a result of other climate extremes (e.g. heatwaves, droughts or high winds) (AghaKouchak, et al., 2020).
 The Mediterranean region is particularly susceptible to weather and climate variability, being more prone to larger occurrences of fires, while being directly related to extreme events (Bento, et al., 2023).
 That being said, there is a concern that wildfires will become more aggravated over the years and with that, the air quality will degrade even more.
 So, it is important to develop studies relating these two topics, air pollution and wildfires, to come up with strategies that promotes interventions and initiatives.